haerin99/To-Do-App/README.md

 Organize daily tasks and track habits.

 ## Features
-Login:
+### Login
 - email address and password
 - Google authentication

-4 tabs: Tasks, Inbox, Labels, Habits.
-- Tasks
+### Tabs
+**Tasks**
 - Dark and light modes
 - Add sections
 - Filter: All, Habits, To-Dos, and Recurring.

-- Inbox
+**Inbox**
 - Toggle to sort by label
-- Labels
+- Move tasks from Inbox to Tasks (a particular section or no section)

+**Labels**
 - Choose from 9 possible colors

-- Habits
+**Habits**
 - Set the daily reset time.
 Habits and recurring tasks will be unchecked at this time every day.
 - Grid tracker for the past 6 months
 - Streak counter
 - Linked to Tasks and Inbox.
 Deleting a task marked as a habit in Tasks/Inbox will delete it from Habits, and vice versa.

 When adding a task, you can select its location as either Tasks (a particular section or no section) or Inbox.
 When editing a task, you can change its location, toggle Habit or Recurring, select a label, and add subtasks.
 Drag-and-drop and keyboard shortcuts (copy, paste, select one, select a range, esc, and delete) are available.